eg-be/ybforum/backup_script/README.md

 # Backup
-This folder contains some helpers to create a backup of the database and restore it again.
+This folder contains some helpers and mostrly notes to create a backup of the database and restore it again.

 ## Create dump
 Note: The user needs to have sufficient privileges to dump stored procedures (EXECUTE), else the stored procedures will not be included in the dump.